NullReferenceError/ubiquiti-scripts/centurylink-6rd.md

 let's prep it now.
 This is a simple firewall that will permit ICMP and any return traffic from outbound connections.

+This may not be needed for your specific configuration.
+Current versions of Unifi OS seem to create default firewall rules already (Under Routing & Firewall > Rules IPv6) that are named AUTHORIZED_GUESTSv6, GUESTv6_IN, GUESTv6_LOCAL, GUESTv6_OUT, LANv6_IN, LANv6_LOCAL, LANv6_OUT, WANv6_IN, WANv6_LOCAL, WANv6_OUT.
+These are referenced in the enable-ipv6-6rd.sh script.

     set firewall ipv6-name internet6-in enable-default-log
     set firewall ipv6-name internet6-in rule 10 action accept
     set firewall ipv6-name internet6-in rule 10 description 'Allow established connections'